Can LEGO Go in Water? 7 Surprising Things You Should Know

 Whatever your doubt is, I’m going to clear it for you right now.
 So can LEGO go in the water?

-The answer is Yes, LEGO bricks are waterproof and are made of ABS (Acrylonitrile butadiene styrene) plastic which is known to be waterproof and has a moisture absorption of less than one percent.
+The answer is yes, LEGO bricks are waterproof and made of ABS (Acrylonitrile Butadiene Styrene) plastic, which is known to be waterproof and has a moisture absorption of less than one percent.

-However, there are types of LEGO parts such as electronic parts, assemblies, and mechanical components, and other non-traditional parts such as Cloth, Foam, String, Paper, and Rubber that should never be put into water.
+However, there are types of LEGO parts such as electronic parts, assemblies, mechanical components, and other non-traditional parts like cloth, foam, string, paper, and rubber, that should never be put into water.

-Putting electronic parts like lights, sensors, motors, and battery boxes can cause damage to the parts and pose a safety risk.
+Putting electronic parts like lights, sensors, motors, and battery boxes in water can cause damage and pose a safety risk.

-Immersing assemblies and mechanical components in water don’t pose any safety risk.
-These components are made of multiple smaller pieces which can’t come apart and water could get inside these parts and never fully dry out which can result in mold or mildew growth.
+Immersing assemblies and mechanical components in water doesn’t pose any safety risk, but they are made of multiple smaller pieces where water can get trapped and never fully dry out, which can result in mold or mildew growth.

-Other non-traditional parts including foam, string, cloth, paper, and rubber bands may deteriorate when submerged in water (depending on the contents) and stickers are more likely to lose their adhesive and peel off.
+Other non-traditional parts including foam, string, cloth, paper, and rubber bands may deteriorate when submerged in water, and stickers are likely to lose their adhesive and peel off.

-Now that you have an idea about whether LEGO sets can go in the water, let’s take a look at other important things you should know about putting LEGO sets in water.
+Now that you have an idea about whether LEGO sets can go in the water, let’s take a look at other important things you should know.

 Let’s dive in.